Kava-Labs/kava/x/precisebank/README.md

 0 & f'(1) \leq f(1) \land f'(2) \geq f(2) \\
 \end{cases}$$

+Simplifying further by dividing by $C$:

 $$b'(R) - b(R) = \begin{cases} 0 & f'(1) > f(1) \land f'(2) < f(2) \\
 -1 & f'(1) \leq f(1) \land f'(2) < f(2) \\
 1 & f'(1) > f(1) \land f'(2) \geq f(2) \\
 0 & f'(1) \leq f(1) \land f'(2) \geq f(2) \\
 \end{cases}$$

+Thus the reserve account is updated based on the changes in the fractional units of the two accounts.

 ### Burn

+When burning, we change only 1 account.
+Assume we are burning an amount $a$ from account $1$.

 $$a'(1) = a(1) - a$$

+The change in reserve is determined by the change in the fractional units of the account and the remainder.

 $$(b'(R)-b(R)) \cdot C = f'(1) - f(1) + r' - r$$

+The new fractional balance is:

 $$f'(1) = f(1) - a \mod{C}$$

+Apply modulo $C$ to both sides of the equation.

 $$f'(1)\bmod{C}= f(1)\bmod{C} - a \bmod{C} \mod{C}$$

+This simplifies to:

 $$f'(1) = f(1) - a \bmod{C} \mod{C}$$

+We can see two cases for $f'(1)$, depending on whether the new fractional balance is less than the old fractional balance.

 $$f'(1) = \begin{cases} f(1) - a\bmod{C} & f'(1) \leq f(1) \\
 f(1) - a\bmod{C} + C & f'(1) > f(1) \end{cases}$$

+The second case occurs when we need to borrow from the integer units.

+We update the remainder by adding $a$ to $r$ as burning increases the amount no longer in circulation but still backed by the reserve.

 $$r' = r + a \mod{C}$$